David Jacobs (broadcaster): Early life and career

 Jacobs was born to a Jewish family, the youngest of three sons of Jeanette and David Jacobs senior, in Streatham Hill, London, and educated at Belmont College and Strand School.
 In his early years the family was affluent, but his father, a Covent Garden fruit importer, was bankrupted in 1939 after suffering ill-health for a decade, and the family soon lost their home.
 This forced his youngest son to leave school at 14, and Jacobs took up various short-term jobs, before he served in the Royal Navy from 1944 to 1947, and performed on the popular BBC General Forces Programme Navy Mixture in 1944.
 He became an announcer with the British Forces Broadcasting Service and was chief announcer on Radio SEAC in Ceylon (1945–47).
 Jacobs was later assistant station director.

 A BBC staff announcer in the early 1950s, his voice intoned the title for many of the 53 episodes of the space adventure series Journey Into Space.
 He played 22 parts in the series.
+In 1953 he acted as the host for Jazz Club.
 He also broadcast on Radio Luxembourg.
-He had, between 1957 to 1961, established the chart show format of the BBC Light Programme's Pick of the Pops, to which he briefly returned in 1962.
-Between 1957 to 1966, he presented A Song for Europe and provided the UK commentary at Eurovision Song Contests.
+He had, between 1957 and 1961, established the chart show format of the BBC Light Programme's Pick of the Pops, to which he briefly returned in 1962.
+Between 1957 and 1966, he presented A Song for Europe and provided the UK commentary at Eurovision Song Contests.